R Excel Tutorial: How to Read and Write xlsx files in R

 Loading Specific Columns using read_excel in R

-In this section, we are going to learn how to read certain columns from an Excel sheet using R. Reading only some columns from an Excel sheet may be good if we, for instance, have large xlsx files and we don’t want to read all columns in the Excel file.
-When using readxl and the read_excel function we will use the range parameter together with cell_cols.
+In this section, we will learn how to read certain columns from an Excel sheet using R. Reading only some columns from an Excel sheet may be good if we, for instance, have large xlsx files and don’t want to read all the columns in the Excel file.
+When using readxl and the read_excel function, we will use the range parameter together with cell_cols.

 require(xlsx)